jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Basics/Syntax.md

 tags: #C-sharp #Syntax

 ---
+> [!note]
-C# syntax is designed to be straightforward and readable, drawing heavily from C and C++ with influences from Java.
+> C# syntax is designed to be straightforward and readable, drawing heavily from C and C++ with influences from Java.
 This section provides an overview of the essential syntax elements.

+---

 ## Comments
----
 #### Singleline comment
 ```csharp
 // This is a single-line comment